 (Left to right: Steven Coombes, Ben Bardsley, Peter Hamilton, John Andrews, Paul Thomas, Howell Edwards.
 Not Pictured: Chris Sammon)

-Steve is an NMR Spectroscopist at AstraZeneca in Macclesfield.
+Steve leads the solution state NMR group at AstraZeneca in Macclesfield, supporting analysts and chemists throughout R&D and manufacturing.
 His interests include small molecule structure elucidation, reaction monitoring and the development and implementation of software solutions for data processing.
 He was previously employed at Pfizer until 2008 working in the Analytical R&D group.
 Steve completed his 1st degree and PhD at the University of Bradford, studying natural product isolation and synthesis.
 Steve has been on the RSC MSG committee since 2006 and took over as Chairman in March 2010.
+"My vision for the MSG is to be an organisation that brings together scientists from across a number of complimentary disciplines to inform, learn about and discuss the latest and greatest techniques & applications for structural analysis.
+This is exemplified by the successful Structure meetings we have jointly organised with the NMRDG and BMSS groups."

 Prof. C. L. Paul Thomas gained his PhD at UMIST, in 1988.
 He was an endowed lecturer at UMIST and developed the VOC group within the Department of Instrumentation and Analytical Science.
 He is also a past president of the International Society of Ion Mobility Spectrometry, and has served on the editorial boards of the RSC’s Analyst and Springer’s International Journal of Ion mobility Spectrometry.
 His research has been dedicated to the study of VOC measurement in all its forms and in particular to biogenic VOC in humans, and he is currently the Head of the Department of Chemistry at Loughborough University, UK.